External doors: Bifold doors vs French doors

 The simple turn-handle operation makes French doors easy to open and close with minimum fuss.
 The doors can be opened for quick access to the outside, whereas bifold doors must be folded back, unless you opt for a traffic door.

 If you’re looking to upgrade your home and modernise both the inside and outside, French doors are a great option.
-Just like bifold doors, French doors are available in wooden, aluminium and composite options to help you match your new doors to the style of your home or to offer a modern-looking solution.
+Just like bifold doors, French doors are available in wooden and aluminium options to help you match your new doors to the style of your home or to offer a modern-looking solution.

 French doors require less room to operate than bi-fold doors, so they are ideal for courtyard style gardens or smaller rooms.